The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 The Referral Network Factor

-Research from Dan Zeltzer (replication data published in February 2026) suggests another subtle but significant factor: gender homophily in referral networks .
+Research from Dan Zeltzer (replication data published in February 2026) suggests an additional contributing factor: gender homophily in referral networks .

 Analyzing administrative data on 100 million Medicare patient referrals, the study found that doctors refer more to specialists of their own gender.
 Because most referring doctors are male, this creates lower demand for female relative to male specialists.